 8.2 Even a small bit of mud, excess lubricating oil or grease in the bore can cause dangerously increased pressures. causing the barrel to bulge or even burst on firing, which can cause injury to the shooter and bystanders.

 8.3 Make it a habit to clean the bore with a cleaning rod and patch to wipe away anti-rust compounds in the firearm each time immediately before you shoot it.

-8.4 If the noise or recoil on firing seems weak or doesn`t seem quite "right," cease firing immediately and be sure to check that no obstruction or projectile has become lodged in the barrel.
+8.4 If the noise or recoil on firing seems weak or does not seem quite "right," cease firing immediately and be sure to check that no obstruction or projectile has become lodged in the barrel.